rowanthorpe/build-jack-fox/README.md

 and running tests too.
 These are for convenience only, as it seems Mozilla and Debian won't likely compile Jack in by default anytime soon, so the tweaks are an attempt to keep the compile times down for the sake of my poor laptop.

-I will add proper documentation soon, but for now run `./build-jack-fox --help` for a list of optflags, and edit `build-jack-fox-conf.sh` to setup/modify the more "static" settings.
+I will add proper documentation soon, but for now cd to the repo directory and run `./build-jack-fox --help` for a list of optflags, and edit `build-jack-fox-conf.sh` to setup/modify the more "static" settings.
+To run the script without full-path, you can do e.g. `ln -s [github-repo-dir]/build-jack-fox /usr/local/bin/` and then just do `build-jack-fox [flags] ...`.

 For background and motivation for this script, see [my blogpost](http://blog.rowanthorpe.com/2017/12/17/firefox-without-pulseaudio-in-debian.html).